facelessuser/coloraide/docs/src/markdown/colors/index.md

 Normally, it is suggested that a user cherry pick any additional color spaces they need by subclassing the `coloraide.Color` object and registering any additional color spaces that are needed (and any other plugins that are desired).
-With that said, ColorAide does also provide `coloraide.ColorAll` which includes every implemented color space, ∆E method, and other relevant plugins.
+With that said, ColorAide does also provide `coloraide.everything.ColorAll` which includes every implemented color space, ∆E method, and other relevant plugins.
 In our live examples, it is the default color object we use to demonstrate features.
 Below we've provided a diagram of all the color spaces and how they translate to one another.

 ```diagram
 flowchart TB